 Our business plan focuses on the acquisition and development of known resources in partially depleted, naturally fractured, or low permeability reservoirs.
-Our Delhi Field and Hamilton Dome Field properties produce from relatively shallow reservoirs, while our Barnett Shale, Williston Basin and Jonah Field properties produce from deeper reservoirs.
+Our Hamilton Dome Field and Delhi Field properties produce from relatively shallow reservoirs, while our Jonah Field, Williston Basin and Barnett Shale properties produce from deeper reservoirs.
 Shallower reservoirs usually have lower pressure, which generally translates into lower reserves volumes in place.
-Deeper reservoirs have higher pressures and usually more reserves volumes in place, but capturing those reserves often comes at increased drilling and completion costs and risks and, generally, a higher rate of production decline.
-Low permeability reservoirs require more wells and substantial stimulation for development of commercial production.
+Deeper reservoirs have higher pressures and usually more reserves volumes in place, but capturing those reserves often comes at increased drilling and completion costs and risks and, generally, a higher rate of initial production decline.
+Low permeability reservoirs require substantial stimulation for development of commercial production.
 Naturally fractured reservoirs require penetration of sufficient un-depleted fractures to establish commercial production.
 Depleted reservoirs require successful application of newer, or more expensive, technologies to produce incremental reserves.
 Our approach on the development and application of technologies on these different types of reservoirs could have a material adverse effect on our results of operations.

-The CO2-EOR project in the Delhi Field, operated by Denbury, requires significant amounts of CO2 reserves, development capital, and technical expertise, the sources of which to date have been committed by the operator.
-Although initial CO2 injection began at the Delhi Field in November 2009, initial oil production response began in March 2010.
+The $CO_2$ -EOR project in the Delhi Field, operated by Denbury, requires significant amounts of $CO_2$ reserves, development capital, and technical expertise, the sources of which to date have been committed by the operator.
+On July 13, 2023, Exxon Mobil Corporation ("Exxon") announced it had entered into a definitive agreement to acquire Denbury.
+Exxon's plans with respect to the Delhi Field are unknown.
 Additional capital remains to be invested to fully develop the EOR project and maximize the value of the properties.
-The operator's failure to manage these and other technical, environmental, operational, strategic, financial, and logistical risks may ultimately cause enhanced recoveries from the planned CO2-EOR project to fall short of our expectations in volume and/or timing.
+The operator's failure to manage these and other technical, environmental, operational, strategic, financial, and logistical risks may ultimately cause enhanced recoveries from the planned $CO_2$ -EOR project to fall short of our expectations in volume and/or timing.
 Such occurrences could have a material adverse effect on our results of operations and financial condition.